Exemptions from the US tariffs

 Following the visit of UK Prime Minister Keir Starmer on February 27th, US relations with the UK appeared to warmer than most others.
 Donald Trump not only reiterated that he doesn't think the US will need to impose tariffs on the UK.
 But went even further than that, stating a trade deal could happen "very quickly".

-However, there has been no further development on what this could look like, or a timeline for negotiations or implementation.
+It's believe negotiations are continuing over some form of trade deal, but there is no clarity on what that will look like, or a timeline for negotiations or implementation.

-Separately, Trump has all but confirmed that the EU could be subject to import tariffs into the USA.
-In an attempt to address the "$300bn" trade deficit that exists between the EU and US.
+It's claimed the tariffs are an attempt to address the "$300bn" trade deficit that exists between the EU and US.
 Whilst there is a significant trade deficit, official figures show this is closer to $161 billion on goods, but actually a trading surplus on services.

 "They don't take our cars, they don't take our farm products, they take almost nothing and we take everything from them.
 Millions of cars, tremendous amounts of food and farm products."